avijitashe/aravali_codefundo/README.md

 The front-end is a web application, while back-end does computing.
 The end-user interacts offline.

-## What does WebApp do?
-It allows updating database and retraining models at regular intervals.
-It is written In Python and Flask and deployed using Docker Image or simply on a VM Server.

 ## How does it work?
 1. Avaiable datasets from IMD and Unisys is stored